wangfra27/HIL-Computer-Simulation-of-Intelligent-Cybersecurity/Paper-Reading-Reports/Siddhant/#4_Back_to_the_Drawing_Board:_A_Critical_Evaluation_of_Poisoning_Attacks_on_Production_Federated_Learning.md

 ![optimization problem formalization](https://user-images.githubusercontent.com/52840861/175459090-203d1a7d-39b1-4ae8-a524-b89faf1178e5.png)

 **m** is the number of compromised clients selected in the given round. f_agr is the target AGR/ f_avg is the Average AGR.
 The del with the **n** are the benign updates available to the adversary (e.g., updates computed using the benign data of compromised clients). del **b** is a reference benign aggregrate.
 And del with the **m** are **m** replicas of the poisoned update of our attack. del **p** is the final poisoned aggregrate.

+Although our optimization problem in (1) is the same as [the aformentioned paper](https://people.cs.umass.edu/~amir/papers/NDSS21-model-poisoning.pdf), there are two key differences from [the paper](https://people.cs.umass.edu/~amir/papers/NDSS21-model-poisoning.pdf).
+First, we are the first to use (1) to construct systematic data poisoning attacks on FL.
+Second, our model poisoning attacks not only tailor the optimization in (1) to the given AGR, but also to the given dataset and global model, by using [stochastic gradient ascent](https://pastebin.com/DPYaFADk) algorithm; this boosts the efficacy of our attack.

 ## Analysis of FL Robustness